CodeChickenACG/CSE321TermPj-AutoWateringSystem/README.md

 Connect Cables: Facilitates connections between components.

 ## System Description
-The system uses soil moisture sensors to monitor the soil's moisture level.
-When the moisture falls below a preset threshold, the Arduino Uno activates a water pump to hydrate the plant.
-The Arduino, serving as the system's brain, continually reads data from the sensors and manages the activation of the water pump.
+This system utilizes sensor modules, such as soil moisture sensors, to detect the moisture level in the soil.
+When the soil moisture falls below a certain threshold, the Arduino Uno activates a water pump with a soft pipe to water the plant, which ensures optimal soil moisture levels for the plant to grow.
+The Arduino Uno acts as the system's brain, after being programmed, it can read data from the sensors, process it, and activate the water pump.
+The sensors are placed in the plant's soil, and the Arduino is also programmed to monitor the moisture level continuously.
+When the moisture level drops too low, the Arduino activates the water pump to deliver water to the plant.

-A digital display and a temperature moisture sensor module are included for real-time monitoring.
-Users can view environmental conditions and soil moisture levels directly on the digital display, facilitating easy maintenance and monitoring.
+For the Actuator of the system, a digital display and a temperature moisture sensor module are added to the system.
+Users can directly see information through the digital display, including the temperature and moisture level of the environment.

 ## UML Use Case Diagram
 ![屏幕截图(327)](https://github.com/CodeChickenACG/CSE321TermPj-AutoWateringSystem/assets/86710386/6d70eaab-0493-4a21-bc74-198d8986c782)